kreteshq/kretes.dev/tutorial/creating-the-application.md

 };
 ```

-Let's add a simple form with one input field.
+Let's build a non-functional, static form with one input field.
+It's static because nothing happens when the *Add* button is clicked.
+It's non-functional as we are only concerned with how it's displayed in the UI at this point.

 In `features/Task/View/Input.tsx` create the following component.

 ```tsx
 import React from 'react';